fbpx

 Hosting and domain fees

 A domain usually cost around $20 to $30 per year to own, except in exceptional cases where you’re looking at a special domain or when someone else already has access to the domain you want, in which case you’ll have to buy it off them at whatever price you can negotiate.
 This can cost up to thousands of dollars.
 Our recommendation?
 Pick a domain that matches your brand name closely enough but that isn’t more expensive than $30 a year.
-In the end, it likely won’t make much of a difference if you’re doing everything right from a marketing and SEO perspective, so it’s better to pick the cheap option here.

 Hosting costs depend on how your website is built.
 For example, if you choose to build your website with Shopify, you’ll be paying $30 per month.
-On the other hand, if you build your website with WordPress (wordpress.org, not wordpress.com) you can purchase custom hosting from a hosting provider directly, which will always be cheaper than subscribing to a platform like Shopify.
+On the other hand, if you build your website with WordPress (wordpress.org, not wordpress.com) you can purchase custom hosting.
+Buying from a hosting provider directly, which will always be cheaper than subscribing to a platform like Shopify.
 One example of a good hosting platform is Bluehost, who charge as little as $5 per month for hosting.

 Additional Service Fees